bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/lesson2.md

 ## Time Estimates
 - Introduction: 5 minutes
-- Main Activity: 30 minutes (10 min story, 5 min dictation, 15 min craft)
+- Main Activity: 35 minutes (10 min story, 5 min composer study, 5 min dictation, 15 min craft)
 - Narration: 10 minutes
 - Closing: 5 minutes
-- Total: 50 minutes (extended from 45 minutes to include dictation without reducing other sections)
+- Total: 55 minutes (extended to include composer study while maintaining other activities)

 ## Prerequisite Knowledge or Skills
 - **Student**: Basic cutting, drawing, and writing skills (with help); Lesson 1’s independence intro.
-- **Parent**: Ability to read aloud, assist with craft, and conduct dictation; no historical expertise required.
+- **Parent**: Ability to read aloud, assist with craft, conduct dictation, and play audio; no historical expertise required.

 ## Parental Involvement
-- **Preparation**: Print or load the biography; gather craft supplies (~5-10 minutes).
+- **Preparation**: Print or load the biography; gather craft supplies; prepare audio for "Chichicastenango" (~5-10 minutes).
 - **Facilitation**: Read the biography, dictate the sentence clearly, help with cutting and decorating, and prompt narration.
 - **Engagement**: Co-learn by asking, “What makes Mariano special to you?”
 - **Follow-Up**: Store the dictation sentence and doll in the portfolio and update the timeline.